-- (a) On the school grounds during and immediately before and immediately after school hours, - (b) On the school grounds at any other time when the school is being used by a school group, - (c) Off the school grounds at a school activity, function or event, or

-(d) In any building, area or vehicle owned or leased or borrowed by the school district.
+- (a) On the school grounds during and immediately before and immediately after school - On the school grounds at any other time when the school is being used by a school group, (b) - Off the school grounds at a school activity, function or event, or (c) - In any building, area or vehicle owned or leased or borrowed by the school district.
 Self-defense or action taken in the reasonable belief that action was necessary to defend or protect another person, shall not be considered an "intentional act."

-6. Weapons and Dangerous Instruments:
+Weapons and Dangerous Instruments: 6.